Sussex food and drink grand finalists celebrate success

 The Parsons Table, Arundel, West Sussex

-Sussex Newcomer of the Year, co-sponsored by Spofforths and Sussex Food and Drink Network
+Sussex Newcomer of the Year, co-sponsored by Kreston Reeves and Sussex Food and Drink Network

 etch., Brighton and Hove